 By default, a project is opened in the multi-module mode.
 This is a common production mode.
-In the multi-module mode, all modules of the current project with all their dependencies are displayed, that is, modules of projects defined as the project dependencies.
+In the multimodule mode, all modules of the current project with all their dependencies are displayed, that is, modules of projects defined as the project dependencies.

-For more information on project and module dependencies, see the Project and Module dependencies section in [OpenL Tablets Reference Guide].
+For more information on project and module dependencies, see OpenL Tablets Reference Guide > Project and Module Dependencies.